Grantlab/bio3d/vignettes_devel/pca_vignette/Bio3D_pca.md

 inactive “GDP” structures (green points in Figure 12) are further split into two sub-groups (Figures 15 and 16).
-The bottom-right sub-group (blue) exclusively correspond to the structures complexed with GDP dissociation inhibitor (GDPi).
+The bottom-right sub-group (blue) exclusively correspond to the structures complexed with GDP dissociation inhibitor (GDI).
 This is clearly evident in the PC plot and clustering dendrogram that can be generated with the following
 commands: